-Stock Split
+2011 Stock Split

 On June 30, 2011, the Corporation's shareholders approved a three-for-one split of the Corporation's outstanding Common Shares.
-The Stock Split was effected in the form of the issuance of two additional Common Shares for each Common Share owned by Shareholders of record at the close of business on July 13, 2011.
+The 2011 Stock Split was effected in the form of the issuance of two additional Common Shares for each Common Share owned by Shareholders of record at the close of business on July 13, 2011.
 The Corporation's Common Shares commenced trading on a post-split basis on July 11, 2011, on the TSX.

-Except where specifically noted all share references in this Annual Information Form are presented after giving effect to the Stock Split.
+2014 Stock Split